pratyushmittal/fetch-on-rest/README.md

 `basePath`: Is a string.
 Can be absolute or relative path.

-`addOptions(defaultOptions)`: Is an optional function.
+`addOptions(defaultOptions, url)`: Is an optional function.
 Can be used to modify the headers.
 Should modify the received `defaultOptions` object and ***not*** return a new object.

 `useTrailingSlashes:` Default false.
 By setting true, `.get('users')` will hit the url `/users/`.